In partnership with the National Memorial Arboretum, the Royal British Legion has created a new Remembrance Glade.

 We want to give all communities the freedom to develop their own forms of Remembrance which reflect their own histories and cultures.

-We also want to inspire the activity of Remembrance, not just on 11 November, but as a year-round activity that people can partake in when they want, and in a way they see fit.
+We also want to inspire the practice of Remembrance, not just on 11 November, but as a year-round activity that people can partake in when they want, and in a way they see fit.

 Unable to visit the Remembrance Glade?